 Action 1: Global Goodness

-- Timing your shower to be 5 minutes or less can save up to 12,000 gallons a year.
+- Timing your shower to last for 5 minutes or less can save up to 12,000 gallons of water a year.

-- Water lawns early mornings or late at night to prevent evaporation.
+- Water your lawns in the early morning or late at night to prevent evaporation.

-- Only run the washer when you have a full load of laundry.
+- Run the washer only when you have a full load of laundry.

 Action 2: Planet Protector

-- Installing low flow shower heads and faucets can save 60% of water used.
+- Installing low-flow shower heads and faucets can cut down water usage by 60%.

-- Immediately repair any leaking faucets or running toilets.
+- Immediately repair any leaky faucets or running toilets.

-- Invest in a front-load washing machine.
-Front-loading washing machines use less water than top-loading washing machines.
+- Invest in a front-loading washing machine.
+Front-loading machines use less water than top-loading ones.

-- Use a toilet tank displacement device, this reduces the volume of water in tank.
+- Use a toilet tank displacement device; this reduces the volume of water in the tank.

 - Use drip irrigation for lawns and gardens.

 - Replace grass with shrubs and ground cover that require less water for maintenance.
 To learn how to substitute clover for grass click here.